jfhovinne/pycm15/README.md

 # pycm15

-A lightweight Python interface to the CM15 X10 controller (a.k.a.
-CM15A).
+A lightweight Python interface to the [CM15A X10 controller](http://kbase.x10.com/wiki/CM15A) (a.k.a.
+CM15).

-Reads and writes X10 events and commands.
+Reads and writes [X10](https://en.wikipedia.org/wiki/X10_(industry_standard)) events and commands.

 Requires PyUSB library.

-Tested on Debian Wheezy, Ubuntu 18.04 LTS and Python 2.7.x (should work with Python 3+).
+Tested on Debian Wheezy to Buster, Ubuntu 18.04 LTS and Python 2.7.x (should work with Python 3+).

 ## Install